Updated Aug 11th 2024

 Towards the other end of the Forum another superbly intact triumphal arch stands out amongst the ancient ruins.
 Constructed in 203 AD, the triple arched edifice commemorates the victory of Roman legions over the Parthians in what is modern day Iran.
 An inscription originally paid homage to Septimius Severus as well as his sons Caracalla and Geta, lauding their ‘outstanding virtues at home and abroad’; Geta’s name was soon chiselled out, however, after being murdered by his brother in 211 AD.

 The Arch of Septimius Severus is also fabulously decorated with relief carvings.
-They have been sadly damaged by the ravages of time, but what remains still give a sense of its original splendour.
-The themes revolve around the recently concluded war: Septimius Severus himself leads the way, rallying his army and forcing the surrender of enemy troops, as well as besieging the cities of Edessa, Seleucia and Nisibis.
-Look our for the depictions of defeated Parthian warriors in chains, portrayed with impressive expressive power.
+They have been badly damaged by the ravages of time, but what remains still gives a sense of their original splendor.
+The themes revolve around the recently concluded war: Septimius Severus himself leads the way, rallying his army and forcing the surrender of enemy troops, as well as besieging the cities of Edessa, Seleucia, and Nisibis.
+Look out for the depictions of defeated Parthian warriors in chains, portrayed with impressive, expressive power.

 4. The Temple of Antoninus and Faustina

-Part ancient temple and part Baroque church, depending on your perspective this fascinatingly schizophrenic edifice is either called the temple of Antoninus and Faustina or San Lorenzo in Miranda.
-Located in the heart of the Roman forum, the original ancient temple was built by the emperor Antoninus Pius to honour his wife Faustina, and subsequently rededicated to them both on the death and deification of the emperor himself.
-The spectacular portico is one of the best preserved pieces of the city’s ancient urban fabric - but what’s up with the unmistakably Baroque structure tacked on?
+Part ancient temple and part Baroque church, depending on your perspective, this fascinatingly schizophrenic edifice is either called the temple of Antoninus and Faustina or San Lorenzo in Miranda.
+Located in the heart of the Roman Forum, the original ancient temple was built by the emperor Antoninus Pius to honor his wife Faustina and subsequently rededicated to them both on the death and deification of the emperor himself.
+The spectacular portico is one of the best-preserved pieces of the city’s ancient urban fabric - but what’s up with the unmistakably Baroque structure tacked on?

 5. The Via Sacra